-5.4 Compiling PL/SQL Units for Native Execution
+Compiling PL/SQL Units for Native Execution

 You can usually speed up PL/SQL units by compiling them into native code (processor-dependent system code), which is stored in the SYSTEM tablespace.

-For more information about compiling PL/SQL units for native execution, see Section 11.7, "Compiling PL/SQL Units for Native Execution."
+Compiling PL/SQL Units for Native Execution for more information about compiling PL/SQL units for native execution

-5.5 Exception Handling
+Exception Handling

 Exceptions (PL/SQL runtime errors) can arise from design faults, coding mistakes, hardware failures, and many other sources.
 You cannot anticipate all possible exceptions, but you can write exception handlers that let your program to continue to operate in their presence.

-For more information, see Oracle Database PL/SQL Language Reference.
+Oracle Database PL/SQL Language Reference

-5.6 Conditional Compilation
+Conditional Compilation